 The potential up-front costs (capital expenditure or 'CapEx') can be significant so producers need to undertake detailed financial analysis of their funding.
-However, incentives from government via the Renewable Heat Incentive (see Section 1.4), can make projects commercially viable.
+However, incentives from government via Ofgem's current incentive scheme (see Section 1.4), can make projects commercially viable.